-Trapping in Québec - Main regulations August 1, 2008 to July 31, 2009
+Trapping in Québec - Main regulations August 1, 2009 to July 31, 2010

 This publication section recalls the rules that every trapper must know and obey.
-However, it does not replace the official texts of the laws and regulations, just as the maps found in this brochure do not replace the regulatory maps of furbearer management units (UGAFs).
-The electronic version is available on the web site of the Ministère des Ressources naturelles et de la Faune du Québec at www.mrnf.gouv.qc.ca/faune where you will also find the list of wildlife registration stations as well as other useful information for trappers.
+However, it does not replace the official texts of the laws and regulations.
+The electronic version is available on the web site of the Ministère des Ressources naturelles et de la Faune at www.mrnf.gouv.qc.ca/en/regulations/trapping where you will also find the maps of furbearer management units (UGAF), the list of wildlife registration stations and a variety of other information that will be useful for trappers.

-Main new elements in 2008 🔀
+Main new elements in 2009 🔀